HL7/US-Core/input/pagecontent/future-of-US-core.md

 1. Propose candidate for US Core to US Realm Steering Committee - receive formal approval from the US Realm SC to add.
 1. Submit formal STU comments, or propose through a ballot

 A new US Regulatory requirement may jump over some of these steps.
-However, regulators should be encouraged to complete pilot testing.
+However, regulators **SHOULD** be encouraged to complete pilot testing.
 With pilot testing, it is easier to understand how a change will affect real-world implementation.